iodapson/axum_workspace/docs/axum-leptos.md

 3. This step may not be applicable to you.

-Since cloning the `start-axum-workspace` project (https://github.com/Gentle/start-axum-workspace) would essentially create a new Git repo inside a directory (`<your-project's-root-directory>`) that you wish to be the root-dir of your code project, you will have to first delete the git repo inside the new sub-directory `start-axum-workspace`, and then copy all of its content into `<your-project's-root-directory>`.
-Change directory into `start-axum-workspace`, and then delete the git repo inside it with the following command;
+Since cloning the `start-axum-workspace` project (https://github.com/Gentle/start-axum-workspace) essentially nests a Git repo inside the directory (`<your-project's-root-directory>`) chosen to be the root-dir for your code project with its own separate Git initialization, you will have to delete the nested git repo inside directory `start-axum-workspace`, and then copy all of its content into `<your-project's-root-directory>`.

+To delete the Git repo inside `start-axum-workspace`, enter the following command;

 ```sh
 cd start-axum-workspace && rm -rf .git
 ```

-4. Now move all of the contents inside sub-workspace `start-axum-workspace` directly into `<your-project's-root-directory` then delete the now hollowed-out `start-axum-workspace` directory.
+4. Now move-out all of the contents inside sub-workspace `start-axum-workspace` directly into `<your-project's-root-directory` then delete the now empty `start-axum-workspace` directory.
 The consecutive commands to use are:

 ```sh
 mv * ..